antimof/UxPlay/README.md

 this fix, comment out the line in CMakeLists.txt that activates it when uxplay is compiled.)
 On MacOS, Avahi is not used.

-10. UxPlay now builds on MacOs.
+10. UxPlay now builds on MacOS.

 # Disclaimer